btzrmn/tz-helm/README.md

 - Navigate to the **transactions** collection within the database.
 - Confirm the presence of a transaction record, which signifies a successful end-to-end test execution.

-If for some reason the E2E jobs doesnt run double check your variables in the configuration of the job, if it still doesnt work you can use postman to test the E2E.
+If for some reason the E2E job doesnt run double check your variables in the configuration of the job, if it still doesnt work you can use postman to test the E2E - Contact the Tazama Team.

 ![image-20240213-122427.png](./Images/image-20240213-122427.png)